themoos/essential-moos/Essentials/pShare/readme.md

 And of course the process name also supports wild cards so we we can do

 ```
-description var ending in “time” from a proc starting “camera_”
+// var ending in “time” from a proc starting “camera_”
 terminal A command line -o=’*time:camera_*->multicast_7’
 terminal B command line -i=multicast_
 ```
 A good question is what does it mean to rename a wildcard share?
-Well

-that simply serves as suffix to the shared variable name
+Well that simply serves as suffix to the shared variable name

 ```
-description share all variables onto channel 7 with renaming
+// share all variables onto channel 7 with renaming
 terminal A command line -o=’*->T:multicast_7’
 terminal B command line -i=multicast_
 ```
-which means a variable “X” will be shared as “TX” - the parameter T is

-acting as suffix.
-Similarly a variable called “donkey” would endup being shared

-in this example as “Tdonkey”.
+which means a variable “X” will be shared as “TX” - the parameter T is acting as suffix.
+Similarly a variable called “donkey” would endup being shared in this example as “Tdonkey”.

 Finally of course wildcard shares can be specified in configuration files as